What Is Search Advertising?

 Google defines quality score as “an estimate of the quality of your ads, keywords, and landing pages.
 Higher quality ads can lead to lower prices and better ad positions.”

-Three important components determine the quality score your ad will get:
+Three important components determine quality score:

 • Click-through rate